DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-02 VFX Meeting.md

 	- long trails
 	- dust clouds
 	- screen distortion at the point of where they started their movement
+	- The particle effect or whatever that comes from the movement ability (like the dodge) should move in the same direction as the movement ability (it doesn't need to move at the same speed, it's just gotta be there)

 - Player spells (Look at the bow spell in Elden Ring & the purple fireball spell in *Tenebyss*)
 	- Upon release - a release of energy